We are committed to helping you find your professional calling—that’s why we offer liberal arts & professional studies programs.

 Building on the broad foundations of the Liberal Studies major, a minimum of 12 college level coursework units are to be taken at a university outside of the USA.
 Individual study abroad courses are to be determined in association with the selected study abroad program.

-Drawing on the foundation of the Humanities and Fine Arts core, this emphasis explores Acting, Directing, Theatre and Culture, and your choice of Technical Production or Theatrical Design and Modern and Contemporary Drama or Shakespeare.
+Drawing on the foundation of the Liberal Arts core, this emphasis explores Acting, Directing, Theatre and Culture, and your choice of Technical Production or Theatrical Design and Modern and Contemporary Drama or Shakespeare.

 Building on the broad foundations of the Liberal Studies major, studies are concentrated in Introduction to Theatre, Acting 1, Creative Drama and Improvisation and one additional theatre class of your choice